-Kentucky Pain Physicians are having a special event on

-Tuesday, August 18, 2009 from 4:00-7:00 p.m. at our Hazard, Kentucky location 355 Morton Blvd.

-We are now offering: BOTOX, DERMAL FILLERS, and CHEMICAL PEELS.
+Kentucky Pain Physicians are having a special event on Tuesday, August 18, 2009 from 4:00-7:00 p.m. at our Hazard, Kentucky location 355 Morton Blvd.
+We are now offering: BOTOX, DERMAL FILLERS. and CHEMICAL PEELS.
 Call by August 17, as space is limited.

 - Free Botox door prizes

 - Latisse giveaway

+- Refreshments

-- Refreshments Call 606-435-8026
+Call 606-435-8026

-The family of Moses Frasure would like to thank Hall Brothers Funeral Home for the outstanding service and accommodations, and the family and friends who came out to show their love and support.
+The family of Zackery Allen Coleman would like to sincerely say, thank you, to all of our wonderful friends and neighbors who helped to comfort our family during this difficult time, those who sent flowers, or came by to share our loss.
+A special thanks to Clergyman Red Lawson for his comforting words; the Sheriff's Department for their assistance in traffic control; and to the staff at Hall Funeral Home for their kind and professional service.
+To all we say, "thank you, and God bless."
+THE FAMILY OF ZACKERY ALLEN COLEMAN Card of Thanks The family of Moses Frasure would like to thank Hall Brothers Funeral Home for the outstanding service and accommodations, and the family and friends who came out to show their love and support.
 Moses was a kind and gentle man and will be missed by all who knew him.

-THE FAMILY OF MOSES FRASURE

-Appalachian writers to gather at annual workshop
+THE FAMILY OF MOSES FRASURE Appalachian writers to gather at annual workshop

-Silas House

-HINDMAN - With its upcoming 32nd annual Appalachian Writers Workshop (July 26-31), Hindman Settlement School continues an extraordinary literary tradition that began more than a century ago.
+Silas House 32nd annual Appalachian Writers Workshop (July 26-31), Hindman Settlement School continues an extraordinary literary tradition that began more than a century ago.
 The Knott County institution has attracted writers since its earliest days.
 In 1905, Ann Cobb arrived to teach and published a number of sketches and dialect poems.
 Lucy Furman, an accomplished writer before coming to Hindman, published five novels about her years as housemother to the small Settlement boys and her association with the school and the surrounding area.
-The late lames the surrounding that the fine through the sassociation of the surrounding area. ist and short story writer, was associated with Hindman for nearly 70 years and is buried on the Settlement's campus.
-Hindman alumnus Albert Stewart, a poet and founding editor of Appalachian Heritage magazine, organized the Settlement's first Appalachian Writers Workshop, and the stracks on writing nonfiction, poetry, short stories, children's stories, memoirs and novels.
+The late James Still, poet, novelist and short story writer, was associated with Hindman for nearly 70 years and is buried on the Settlement's cam- HINDMAN - With its upcoming pus.
+Hindman alumnus Albert Stewart, a poet and founding editor of Appalachian Heritage organized the Settlement's first Appalachian Writers Workshop.
+This year, the workshop includes tracks on writing nonfiction, poetry, short stories, children's stories, memoirs and novels.
 The workshops are taught by a talented group of published writers who mentor workshop participants, both in groups and individually.
 Each evening workshop staff will read from their works.
 All evening programs start at 7:30 pm and are free and open to the public.
 All readings will be in the May Stone Building at the Settlement School.
 The evening schedule includes: